 Professor Monden’s books have been essential reading to help me gain an accurate understanding of TPS and Toyota’s overall management system.
-But, not for the purpose of copying it.
-For me, and for you, the purpose is understanding so that we think and adapt TPS to our unique situations and evolve it according to actual needs, while maintaining fidelity to purpose, goals, and sub-goals.
+But, not for the purpose of copying it without thinking.
+For me, and for you, the purpose is understanding so that we think and adapt TPS, if needed, and evolve it according to actual needs, while maintaining fidelity to purpose, goals, and sub-goals.

 If you have not read his English language books, you should.
 In particular: